kaste/PyTest/README.md

         "color": [19, 21, 32],
     },

 to get a status bar notification if we're green.
-Add these styles *at the end* of your theme file.
+Add these styles *at the end* of your theme file, at least they must come *after* the default `status_bar` styles because these styles are generally applied top-down.
+Read more about how to customize a theme [here](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation#customisation-setup).

 You probably should also have a keybinding to show/hide the output panel quickly.
+You could use [TogglePanel](https://github.com/kaste/TogglePanel) as well, but this one also brings the keyboard focus to the panel.

     { "keys": ["ctrl+'"], "command": "pytest_toggle_panel" },